- Redbush tea (South Africa)

-Rooibos was shown to inhibit angiotensin-converting enzyme in healthy volunteers (2), which may benefit cardiovascular health.
-Further research is needed.
+Preliminary data suggests rooibos may inhibit angiotensin-converting enzyme in healthy volunteers (2), which may benefit cardiovascular health.
+However, studies in humans are very limited and further research is needed.

+Rat studies suggest that prolonged exposure to rooibos may affect the reproductive system, impair fertility, or affect liver and kidney function (25).
+In humans, a few cases of liver toxicity with long-term use or ingesting large amounts have been reported.
 Because compounds isolated from rooibos leaves demonstrated estrogenic activity (22), patients with hormone-sensitive cancers should use caution before taking rooibos.

-Rooibos was shown to enhance the activity of glutathione-S transferase and UDP-glucuronosyl transferase in rat liver (11) (16), allowing cells to protect against oxidative stress, and to reduce the effects of hepatocarcinogens.
+Rooibos was shown to enhance the activity of glutathione-S transferase and UDP-glucuronosyl transferase in rat livers (11) (16), allowing cells to protect against oxidative stress, and to reduce the effects of hepatocarcinogens.
 A study of oxidative stress in rats found that serum superoxide dismutase and urine 8-hydroxy-2’-deoxyguanosine (8-OHdG) concentrations (as markers for DNA damage) were significantly reduced following administration of rooibos (17).
 Some studies have shown that the non-oxidized teas have greater antimutagenic effects compared to the oxidized forms.
 This is probably due to reduction in total polyphenol content with oxidization (11) (18) (19).
 The anti-inflammatory effects of rooibos are thought to be due to its inhibition of COX-2 enzyme (5).

 In other studies, rooibos significantly decreased glucocorticoid levels in rats and steroid metabolite ratios linked to metabolic disorders-cortisol:cortisone in humans and CORT:testosterone in rats (23).
 Hot water-soluble solids from fermented rooibos inhibited adipogenesis and influenced adipocyte metabolism, suggesting a role in preventing obesity (24).